A. Introduction to Paul's letter to the Ephesians.

 i.
 Several commentators believe that Paul also spoke of God's inheritance in His people back in Ephesians 1:11.
 But that is certainly his idea here, with Paul probably drawing his idea from Deuteronomy 32:8-9: When the Most High divided their inheritance to the nations, when He separated the sons of Adam, He set the boundaries of the peoples according to the number of the children of Israel.
 For the Lord's portion is His people; Jacob is the place of His inheritance.

 ii.
-Knowing our spiritual poverty, we wonder how can God find any inheritance in the saints.
+Knowing our spiritual poverty, we wonder how God can find any inheritance in the saints.
 Yet God can make riches out of poor men and women because He invests so much in them.
-He has invests riches of love, riches of wisdom, riches of suffering, riches of glory.
+He has invested riches of love, riches of wisdom, riches of suffering, riches of glory.
 These things accrue to a rich inheritance in the saints.

 i.
 Many Christians do not know this power - or they only know it from a distance.
 God wants resurrection life to be real in the life of the believer.
 "The very same power which raised Christ is waiting to raise the drunkard from his drunkenness, to raise the thief from his dishonesty, to raise the Pharisee from his self-righteousness, to raise the Sadducee from his unbelief."
 (Spurgeon)